 During the ordinary course of business, the Institute executes agreements with hotels and conference centers for future events.
-These agreements contain financial penalties for termination of the contract as well as minimum financial guarantees related to room and food/beverage sales.
-At June 30, 2019, management has no intentions to terminate any of the existing agreements.
-Additionally, in the case of an unforeseen cancellation, management believes the resulting costs would not be material to the consolidated financial statements.
+Generally these agreements contain financial penalties for termination of the contract as well as minimum financial guarantees related to room and food/beverage sales.
+However, due to the impact of the COVID-19 pandemic, many hotel and conference partners have permitted cancellations, deferrals or delays of scheduled events without penalties and the Institute has conducted most events virtually.
+Additionally, in the case of an unforeseen cancellation or contract modification, management believes that the resulting costs would not be material to the consolidated financial statements.